Base path for filesystem repository adapter

 - Updating /lib/redmine/scm/adapters/filesystem_adapter.rb to include that value when it defines @url

 Correct me if I'm wrong about the scope of work.

-#2 Updated by Joshua DeClercq about 5 years ago
+#2 Updated by Joshua DeClercq over 5 years ago

 I believe I was able to do this pretty well on my own, and I think it's safe and general-purpose enough that it should be made part of basic Redmine functionality.
 Here's what I did:

 1. Add to settings table a value filesystem_base_path.

 2. /config/settings.yml needs to describe this value, so somewhere along the way make sure it includes: